kblomqvist/gitinstall-phpunit/README.md

 ### Step 4.
 Check that everything works

-    $ ./phpunit.php --version
+    $ ./phpunit.sh --version
     PHPUnit @package_version@ by Sebastian Bergmann.

 Note that the version is `@package_version@` because the PHPUnit wasn't build but checked from Git.
-To test the installation even further you may like to run PHPUnit selftest suite.
-Here's the trick to do that
+To test the installation even further you may like to run PHPUnit selftest.
+Here's the trick how to do that

     $ cd $HOME/local/phpunit # just in case you got lost
     $ cd phpunit
-    $ ln -s ../Symfony
-    $ ./phpunit.php.old
+    $ ../phpunit.sh

 Again you will see few unharmful errors because the PHPUnit wasn't build but checked from Git (or at least I assume this to be the case;).
-If you got an error `Class PEAR_RunTest not found` then you have not installed PHP with PEAR.
-And yes, PHPUnit is not completely PEAR free.
-Unfortunately.
+If you are getting an error `Class PEAR_RunTest not found`, then you have not installed PHP with PEAR.
+In this respect PHPUnit is not completely PEAR free.

+In case you are still wondering if this really works, try to run something big.
+For example, Zend Framework 2 test suite.

+    $ cd $HOME/workspace # or where ever you like to work on
+    $ git clone git://github.com/zendframework/zf2.git
+    $ cd zf2/tests

+Edit `run-test.php` and setup `$phpunit_bin`

+    $HOME = getenv("HOME");
+    $phpunit_bin = "$HOME/local/phpunit/phpunit.sh";

+Run the test suite

+    $ ./run-test.sh

 ### Optional step.
 Create symlink

-    cd ~/bin # or whatever directory that's in your PATH ln -s phpunit.php phpunit
+    cd ~/bin # or whatever directory that's in your PATH ln -s $HOME/local/phpunit/phpunit.sh phpunit

-Now you can just call phpunit at any directory and without the `.php` suffix, like this
+Now you can just call phpunit at any directory, just like any other program

     cd # go home
     phpunit --version